odpi/egeria/open-metadata-implementation/adapters/open-connectors/governance-daemon-connectors/open-lineage-connectors/open-lineage-janus-connector/README.md

 The Open Lineage Janus connector allows the Open Lineages Services to connect with a JanusGraph database.

 The Connector can be configured to connect to either an embedded JanusGraph database or a standalone JanusGraph server.
+For more details on possible configurations please use the documentation [offered by JanusGraph](https://docs.janusgraph.org/basics/deployment/).

-Configuring the properties of the JanusGraph client when connecting to a server should be done following the [official documentation](https://docs.janusgraph.org/basics/configuration/)
+Configuring the properties of the JanusGraph client when connecting to the database should be done following the [official documentation](https://docs.janusgraph.org/basics/configuration/).

 --
-- Embedded JanusGraph server
+- Embedded JanusGraph

 In order to configure the connector with an embedded JanusGraph lineageGraphConnection configuration should be configured with the following `connectorProviderClassName`:

 ```